 Heart Valve Replacement Surgery

 The dysfunctionality of one or more of the four valves causes a specific type of heart disease known as valvular heart disease.
-If the valves in your heart are too frail, scarred, or otherwise damaged to heal, heart valve surgery may be required from the best heart surgery hospitals in Hyderabad.
+If the valves in your heart are too frail, scarred, or otherwise damaged to heal, heart valve surgery may be required from Hyderabad’s best heart surgery hospitals.
 The heart is a muscular pump.
-It has two atria in the upper chambers and two ventricles in the lower sections, totaling four pumping chambers.
+It has two atria in the upper chambers and two ventricles in the lower sections, totalling four pumping chambers.
 Blood flows forward through the heart thanks to valves located between each of its pumping chambers.

 Types of Valve Replacement Surgery